01Keep your credit cards safe.

 02Shred anything with your credit card number on it.

 Don't toss your credit card billing statements directly into the trash - they typically have your full credit card number printed on time.
 Shred them to keep dumpster divers from getting their hands on your credit card number.
-The same thing applies to old credit cards that have expired or been cancelled.
+The same thing applies to old credit cards that have expired or been canceled.